DPDK/dpdk/doc/guides/prog_guide/qos_framework.rst

 Source Files Location
 ~~~~~~~~~~~~~~~~~~~~~

-The source files for the Intel® DPDK dropper are located at:
+The source files for the DPDK dropper are located at:

 *   DPDK/lib/librte_sched/rte_red.h

 *   DPDK/lib/librte_sched/rte_red.c

-Integration with the Intel® DPDK QoS Scheduler
+Integration with the DPDK QoS Scheduler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-RED functionality in the Intel® DPDK QoS scheduler is disabled by default.
+RED functionality in the DPDK QoS scheduler is disabled by default.
-To enable it, use the Intel® DPDK configuration parameter:
+To enable it, use the DPDK configuration parameter:

 ::